padok-team/github-actions-tutorial/README.md

 The `foobar` package contains unit tests.
 A good practice is to run unit tests on all pull requests and on every commit to the master branch.

-Write your Github Actions **workflow** to the `.github/workflows/workflow.yml` file in your repository.
-Start with a name for your workflow:
+Create a `.github/workflows/workflow.yml` file in your repository for your GitHub Actions **workflow**.
+In the file, start with a name:

 ```yaml
 name: main-worklfow